sulami/streamo/README.md

 regular use-case should look something like this:

     streamo -k live_123_abc -f 60 -r 1920x1080 -c 1 -t 8

+You can also just output the generated FFmpeg command by using `-e`.

 When using PulseAudio, you can use `pavucontrol` to assign the recording inputs to monitor your audio output and your microphone as well as the corrosponing